Nature Check 2013

-Nature Check 2012, published on 27 November 2012, is our second assessment of the Coalition Government's progress against its commitments to the natural environment in England.
-The report, which is supported by 38 of the UK’s leading environmental groups, aims to both hold the Government to account and to support effective policy-making and implementation.
+Nature Check 2013, published on 19 November 2013 and supported by 41 leading environmental groups, is our third assessment of the Coalition Government's progress against its commitments to the natural environment in England.

 Speeches at the launch: